mmmangooo/Milestone-Project1/README.md

 * Is probably a parent or is pregnant/has a pregnant partner

 #### Visitors to this website are looking for:
-* An example of good pregnancy photography or children photography, or possibly food/bakery photography
+* An example of good pregnancy photography or children photography
-* A photographer to hire for taking photos of themselves or there children, or possibly food/bakery that they are creating
+* A photographer to hire for taking photos of themselves or their children/partner

 #### This project is the best way to help them achieve this because:
-* It clearly shows off examples of photos in all the above categories
+* It clearly shows off examples of photos in the above categories
 * It has an emphasis on examples of Elenore's photography and therefor makes it easy to get an impression of what her work looks like
 * It is designed with well known UX-rules in mind, such as the Z-design for the landing page
 * It gives information about how Elenore works and what she thinks and acts like as a professional, which makes it easy for the client to decide if they want to hire her